Promoting AVF use seems to have done little to change the frequency of CVC use, study shows.

 Baseline CVC use was 26% and did not change despite a significant increase in AVF placement during the study period (from 4.6% to 6.2%).
 The percent CVC with a nonfunctioning AVF increased from 4.6% to 6.2%.
 In addition, the researchers found that the CVC used for more than 90 days decreased whereas CVC use for fewer than 90 days increased from 5.6% to 7.1%.
 And there was no change in CVC used with a non- functioning arteriovenous graft.

 The Fistula First Project began in 2003 to promote greater AVF use.
-Yet, there has been a perception among many nephrologists in the
+Yet, there has been a perception among many nephrologists in the United States that catheter use has still been increasing since the project was started.

 “What we are showing is that at least catheters use is not going up.
 Maybe with more time, possibly in three or four years, we might see a significant reduction [in catheter use] but we want to make sure that happens,” said lead the investigator Rafiq El Hammali, MD, a former nephrology fellow who is in private practice in Atlanta.